meteor/meteor/content/routing.md

 <h4 id="server-side-apis">Server Routing for API access</h4>

-Although Meteor allows you to [write low-level connect handlers](http://docs.meteor.com/#/full/webapp) to create any kind of API you like on the server-side, if all you want to do is create a RESTful version of your Methods and Publications, you can often use the [`simple:rest`](http://atmospherejs.com/simple/rest) package to do this easily.
+Although Meteor allows you to [write low-level connect handlers](http://docs.meteor.com/#/full/webapp) to create any kind of API you like on the server-side, if all you want to do is create a RESTful version of your Methods and Publications, you can often use the [`simple:rest`](http://atmospherejs.com/simple/rest) package to do this.
 See the [Data Loading](data-loading.html#publications-as-rest) and [Methods](methods.html) articles for more information.

 If you need more control, you can use the comprehensive [`nimble:restivus`](https://atmospherejs.com/nimble/restivus) package to create more or less whatever you need in whatever ontology you require.